Find out how to recycle common household items into DIY cat toys that make meal times fun

 Cats in the wild spend a lot of their time on frequent hunting expeditions, catching up to 12 small rodents per day.
 In comparison, our pet cats are given bowls of food, so a meal doesn’t take long to eat or make use of their great senses.

 That’s why it’s a good idea to create interest at meal times by hiding food around the house for your cat to search out.
-Short games for a few minutes frequently throughout the day are also a good idea to mimic the cat's natural hunting activity.
+Having frequent, short games, for a few minutes at a time, throughout the day will help to mimic your cat's natural hunting activity.
 Ensure that you spend a few minutes showing your cat how to use their new feeding puzzles so that they get the hang of it.

 Egg box cat food puzzles